coveooss/sf-case-assist-cookbook/README.md

 ## Warning

-This was originally designed to be used with an API key, that would only grant you access to Coveo results that were "public".
+This cookbook was originally designed to be used with an API key, which would only grant you access to Coveo results that were "public".

-You can also use this with a Platform Token to use the identity of the current user to get access to content that is not necessarily just "public".
-Keep in mind however, that this breaks the Quickview functionality on Document Suggestions and it's not support using a Platform Token.
+You can also use this cookbook with a Platform token to use the identity of the current user to get access to content that's not necessarily only "public".
+Take note that using a Platform token currently breaks the Quickview functionality on Document Suggestions.
+Although we're actively working on a solution, this is a tradeoff you need to consider.

 ## How to Add New Fields for Classification